 You will have an instant tax-free death benefit, because you are still buying a life insurance contract.
 That means if you die right after funding the contract, your heirs would get more than the $100,000 back tax-free.
 Depending on your age, maybe $200,000 or more.
 Moreover, the money will grow on a tax-deferred basis as if it is parked inside a tax-sheltered account like an IRA or 401(k).
 Most importantly, you can get the money back at any point if you need or want it.

 The interest that is withdrawn before the owner of the contract turns 59 ½, receives an extra 10% tax, just as if you withdrew money from an IRA or 401(k).
-There are also NO required minimum distributions (RMDs) … ever!
-When you withdraw money from a MEC, the interest gains are withdrawn first, and you’ll pay ordinary income tax on those gains.
-All the money you place in a MEC is after tax dollars, so the taxes you pay are only on the gains that you withdraw.
+There are NO required minimum distributions (RMDs) ever!
+When you withdraw money from a MEC, the interest earnings are withdrawn first, and you’ll pay ordinary income tax on those gains.
+All the money you place in a MEC is after tax dollars, so the taxes you pay are only on the gains, when withdrawn.

 What do the potential returns look like?